Tractatus Logico-Philosophicus: Proposition 7

+Themes

 Picture theory

 A prominent view set out in the Tractatus is the picture theory, sometimes called the picture theory of language.
 The picture theory is a proposed explanation of the capacity of language and thought to represent the world.
 Although something need not be a proposition to represent something in the world, Wittgenstein was largely concerned with the way propositions function as representations.

 According to the theory, propositions can "picture" the world as being a certain way, and thus accurately represent it either truly or falsely.
 If someone thinks the proposition, "There is a tree in the yard", then that proposition accurately pictures the world if and only if there is a tree in the yard.
 One aspect of pictures which Wittgenstein finds particularly illuminating in comparison with language is the fact that we can directly see in the picture what situation it depicts without knowing if the situation actually obtains.
 This allows Wittgenstein to explain how false propositions can have meaning (a problem which Russell struggled with for many years): just as we can see directly from the picture the situation which it depicts without knowing if it in fact obtains, analogously, when we understand a proposition we grasp its truth conditions or its sense, that is, we know what the world must be like if it is true, without knowing if it is in fact true (TLP 4.024, 4.431).

 It is believed that Wittgenstein was inspired for this theory by the way that traffic courts in Paris reenact automobile accidents.
 A toy car is a representation of a real car, a toy truck is a representation of a real truck, and dolls are representations of people.
 In order to convey to a judge what happened in an automobile accident, someone in the courtroom might place the toy cars in a position like the position the real cars were in, and move them in the ways that the real cars moved.
 In this way, the elements of the picture (the toy cars) are in spatial relation to one another, and this relation itself pictures the spatial relation between the real cars in the automobile accident.